GIS-S-mart/Welcome/README.md

 ## Benchmarks

-The open science benchmarking environment contains a set of benchmark that aims at making technical progress objective and reproductible.
+The open science benchmarking environment contains a set of benchmarks that aim at making technical progress objective and reproductible.

 <table>
 <tbody>